tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 Messages were lost in combined messages obtained using [getMessageList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getMessageList).

 ### 2.3.1 @2019.12.13

 **New features**

-- [createImageMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createImageMessage) and [createFileMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createFileMessage) support passing in [File](https://developer.mozilla.org/zh-CN/docs/Web/API/File) objects.
+- [createImageMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createImageMessage) and [createFileMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createFileMessage) support passing in [File](https://developer.mozilla.org/en/docs/Web/API/File) objects.
 - The [createFaceMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createFaceMessage) API is added to create emoji messages.
 - The message notification efficiency for [TIM.TYPES.GRP_AVCHATROOM](https://web.sdk.qcloud.com/im/doc/en/module-TYPES.html#.GRP_AVCHATROOM) groups is optimized to improve the user experience.

 **Changes**

 - When messages fail to be sent, the SDK returns the actual error codes and error messages.
 - When [logout](https://web.sdk.qcloud.com/im/doc/en/SDK.html#logout) is called, only the message channel of the current instance logs out.
 - When a callback function passed in by the access side is encapsulated for security purposes and the logic of the callback function is incorrect, errors can be captured and located quickly.
-- The SDK provides Chinese error information when [IM server-side error codes](https://intl.cloud.tencent.com/document/product/1047/34348) are received.
+- The SDK provides Chinese error information when [Chat server-side error codes](https://intl.cloud.tencent.com/document/product/1047/34348) are received.

 **Bug fixing**